 As shown in Table 13, one impacted receptor (PA-R14-7) representing two residences resulted in a predicted traffic noise level with a substantial increase [12 dB(A)] over existing sound levels.
 The proximity of the two residences to the US 219 proposed top of cut for all four Build Alternatives (common alignment) would require a retaining wall construction to preserve the homes.
 Potential noise barrier construction would be atop or immediately behind the retaining wall.
 The retaining wall would be constructed along the northbound outside shoulder of all four Build Alternatives.
 The preliminary retaining wall is estimated to be 830 feet in length with an average height of 28 feet.
 This results in a 23,294 square foot retaining wall.
-The preliminary noise barrier would range between 11-14 feet along the entire length of the retaining wall.
+The retaining wall.